rwandi-ctf/rwandi-ctf.github.io/source/_posts/BlahajCTF2023/powerful-shell.md

 00006010 67 78 68 31:79 31 55 55|31 58 4D 34:51 72 34 71 gxh1y1UU1XM4Qr4q
 ```

-so we can get the IV and decrypt the image:
+so we can get the IV and decrypt the image fully:

 ```py
 from Crypto.Cipher import AES